 The tuition for our full-time, 27-week program includes: 20 weeks of in-person coursework spread over 4 courses, 2 weeks of internship preparation, a 5-week internship placement, job search preparation, and job search support for up to a year after graduating.

-Most of our students pay their full tuition within a week of being accepted and receive 20% off our standard tuition.
+Most of our students pay their full tuition within a week of being accepted and receive almost 20% off our standard tuition.

 20% up-front discount: $5900